 Mr. Siebert prior to March 22, 2004 had either advanced funds to Chembio Diagnostic Systems, Inc. or paid vendors directly on Chembio Diagnostic Systems, Inc.'s behalf.
-The total amount so paid or advanced and not repaid totaled \$182,181 as of December 31, 2005.
+The total amount so paid or advanced totaled \$182,181 and was repaid in the fourth quarter of 2006.

-Richard J. Larkin, the Chief Financial Officer of Chembio Diagnostics, Inc., invested \$10,000 in Chembio Diagnostic Systems Inc. pursuant to the March 22, 2004 private placement of convertible notes.
-Mr. Larkin converted the entire principal amount of the note that he received, together with accrued interest thereon, into .504 shares of Chembio Diagnostics, Inc.'s series A preferred stock, together with warrants to acquire 30,240 shares of common stock at \$.90 per share, pursuant to Chembio Diagnostics, Inc.'s private placement of its series A preferred stock on May 5, 2004.
-In November of 2004 as payment of dividends on the series A preferred he received 999 shares of common stock.
-In November of 2005 as payment of dividends on the series A preferred he received 1,007 shares of common stock.
+Richard J. Larkin, the Chief Financial Officer of the Company, invested \$10,000 in Chembio Diagnostic Systems Inc. pursuant to the March 22, 2004 private placement of convertible notes.
+Mr. Larkin converted the entire principal amount of the note that he received, together with accrued interest thereon, into .504 shares of the Company's series A preferred stock, together with warrants to acquire 30,240 shares of common stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
+In November of 2004 as payment of dividends on the series A preferred he received 1,007 shares of common stock.
+In May of 2005 as payment of dividends on the series A preferred he received 1,007 shares of common stock.
+In May of 2005 as payment of dividends on the series A preferred he received 1007 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred Mr. Larkin received 265 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 265 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 265 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 265 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 265 shares of common stock.

-Avi Pelossof, the vice president of sales and marketing of Chembio Diagnostics, Inc., invested \$4,000 in Chembio Diagnostics, Inc. pursuant to the March 22, 2004 private placement of convertible notes.
-Mr. Pelossof converted the entire principal amount of the note that he received, together with accrued interest thereon, into .202 shares of Chembio Diagnostics, Inc.'s series A preferred stock, together with warrants to acquire 22,555 shares of common stock at \$.90 per share, pursuant to Chembio Diagnostics, Inc.'s private placement of its series A preferred stock on May 5, 2004.
+Avi Pelossof, vice president of sales and marketing of the Company from May 5, 2004 to January 31, 2007, invested \$4,000 in the Company pursuant to the March 22, 2004 private placement of convertible notes.
+Mr. Pelossof converted the entire principal amount of the note that he received, together with accrued interest thereon, into .202 shares of the Company's series A preferred stock, together with warrants to acquire 22,555 shares of common stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
 In November of 2004 as payment of dividends on the series A preferred he received 403 shares of common stock.
 In May of 2005 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred he received 403 shares of common stock.
+In June of 2006 as payment of dividends on the series A preferred he received 106 shares of common stock.
+In November of 2006 as payment of dividends on the series A preferred he received 290 shares of common stock.